deepinder1992/3DHeatTransfer/paper/paper.md

 # Summary

-`HeatTransfer3D` is a lightweight, high-performance C++ solver for 3D heat conduction problems on structured Cartesian grids.
-It imports 3D geometries from STL files and incorporates them into the computational domain using voxelization.
-Geometry is mapped onto grid cells and used to define internal, external, and boundary regions.
-The solver supports mixed Dirichlet and Neumann boundary conditions on these regions.
+`HeatTransfer3D` is a lightweight, high-performance C++17 solver for steady-state and transient 3D heat conduction on structured Cartesian grids.

-The software provides **four interchangeable solver backends** — CPU and CUDA implementations of stencil-based and matrix-based Jacobi iterative solvers — allowing users to balance computational speed, memory usage, and hardware availability.
-Results are exported in VTK format for visualization in ParaView.

-The software targets researchers and engineers working in thermal management, materials processing, electronics cooling, and related heat conduction applications.

-# Summary

-**HeatTransfer3D** is a lightweight, high-performance C++17 solver for steady-state and transient 3D heat conduction on structured Cartesian grids.
-The software supports direct import of complex geometries from STL files through a custom ray-tracing voxelization method and handles mixed Dirichlet and Neumann boundary conditions.
+The software offers a **streamlined and easy integration** from STL files to simulation by using a custom ray-tracing voxelization method that directly imports complex geometries and automatically classifies internal, external, and boundary regions.
+It supports mixed Dirichlet and Neumann boundary conditions on different patches.

-A key feature is its **four interchangeable solver backends**: stencil-based and matrix-based Jacobi solvers, each available on both CPU (with OpenMP) and CUDA (GPU).
-This multi-backend design allows users to trade off between memory usage, convergence speed, and hardware availability.
+A key feature is its **four interchangeable solver backends**: stencil-based and matrix-based solvers, each available on both CPU (with OpenMP) and CUDA (GPU).
+This multi-backend design allows users to easily trade off between memory usage, convergence speed, and hardware availability.
 Simulation results are exported in VTK format for easy visualization in ParaView.

-HeatTransfer3D targets engineers and researchers in thermal management, electronics cooling, battery systems, and additive manufacturing who need fast, reproducible heat conduction simulations with minimal setup overhead.
+HeatTransfer3D targets engineers and researchers in thermal management, electronics cooling, battery systems, additive manufacturing, and heat exchanger design who need fast, reproducible 3D heat conduction simulations with minimal setup overhead.

 # Statement of Need